fgilde/BlazorJS/README.md

 ```

+### <ins>Scripts Component</ins>
-Now your are able to include every javascipt file easily to your pages or components.
+The scripts component allows you to include every javascipt file easily to your pages or components.
 For example open any page like the `index.razor` and add

 ```html